-Melatonin is a naturally occurring hormone that promotes sleep.
+Melatonin is a natural hormone that promotes sleep.
 It is also available as an over-the-counter (OTC) sleep aid.
-OTC melatonin stays in the body for between 2.5 and 10 hours, depending on dosage and numerous other factors.
+OTC melatonin lasts for between 2.5 and 10 hours, depending on dosage and other factors.

 People who use or are considering using melatonin for sleep may wonder how long it stays in the body.

 In this article, we explore what melatonin is, how long it lasts, and how much to take.
 We also cover potential alternatives to melatonin and its risks and side effects.